zl810881283/zl810881283.github.io/_posts/2016-04-25-Auction-Website-Using-ThinkJs-Requirement-and-design.md

 ## Project Analysis

 It is a auction Website.
-Logic is not difficult.
+Logic is not complex.
 Including:

 - User Management

-    User sign up, log in, authority manage, information manage, level system
+    User sign up, login, authority manage, information manage, level system

     But it is easy to do, because only two role need.
 One is administrator, the other is common user.
     Common can only bid item and compete with other.